 Motor Finance Commission

-If you borrow money to finance a motor vehicle, your finance provider may pay a commission to your broker or dealer for arranging it.
-If you took out a finance agreement before 28 January 2021, this commission could have been paid under a Discretionary Commission Arrangement (DCA).
+If you borrow money to finance a motor vehicle, your finance provider could pay commission to your broker or dealer for arranging it.
+If you took out a finance agreement before 28 January 2021, this commission may have been paid under a Discretionary Commission Arrangement (DCA).
 To find out what this means, refer to our Frequently Asked Questions (FAQs) below.

 Following concerns about how DCAs could affect customers, the Financial Conduct Authority (FCA) put a stop to them.
 This came into effect on 28 January 2021 and led to a high number of enquiries from customers who were worried they could have paid too much because of a DCA.
-Since then, there have been a number of developments, as set out below.
-You can find out more information by clicking the date.
+Since then, there’s been a number of developments.
+This included two court cases which led to a legal decision about commission disclosure.
+You can find out about the key milestones below.
+Clicking on the date will give you more detail.
+If you’d like more information, you can find it on the FCA website by clicking here.

-11 January 2024 – The FCA announced they would carry out a detailed review of DCAs.
+11 January 2024 – The FCA announced they’d carry out a detailed review of DCAs.

 25 October 2024 – The Court of Appeal ruled on 3 cases involving car finance.